iordachelivia/A3C/README.md

 ## TODO

 ### Priority 1
-1. Add action to LSTM
+1. Flow instead of FP/FD
-2. Stacked LSTM
+2. Do not reset lstm state
-3. Do not reset lstm state
+3. VQ-VAE

 ### Priority 2